giuliodondi/Space-Shuttle-System-Expanded/README.md

 ## Other changes:

-**Textures and part variants:**
+**Textures and part modifications:**
+- complete part rework with model fixed all around
+- heat shield glow emissive effect
+- SRB separation motors fixed
 - custom ET textures
 - New SRB texture variants for booster and nosecone, added lighter Filament-Wound booster variant
 - Cabin texture reworked, ejection seat panels for Enterprise and old Columbia, custom tile patterns around the side hatch, unique tiles on the forward RCS block
 - Cargo bay and engine mount texture reworked
-- Fictional Enterprise orbital version
+- Fictional Enterprise orbital version and Moonraker
 - Tail texture reworked for Challenger and Columbia SILTS pod
 - New elevon variant with original Columbia tile pattern
 - New normal maps for all part variants